Two Factor / TOTP

 Authentication in your router

-However, you can just as easily mix and match these so that some routes only require password authentication, while other, more secure, routes require TOTP.
+You can mix and match these so that some routes only require password authentication, while other, more secure, routes require TOTP.
 GitHub does this for accessing your settings.

 Authentication helper functions